Championship Sheepdog Trials

 PRE-PURCHASE YOUR TICKETS TO THE TRIALS!
 (YOU MAY ALSO STILL PAY ENTRY AT THE FIELD.)

-*NOTE: Sheepdog Trials' tickets are non-refundable; however, they are transferable.
+*NOTE: Sheepdog Trials' tickets and passes are non-refundable; however, they are transferable.
 Thank you!

 ONLINE TICKET SALES END ON MONDAY, SEPTEMBER 30, 2024 AT 5:00PM.
 AFTER THIS DATE, YOU MAY PURCHASE TICKETS AT THE DOOR WITH CASH OR CREDIT CARD.
 CASH PREFERRED.